23jinny/pubstyle/README.md

-# PubStyle: Publication-Quality Matplotlib Styles
+# pubstyle: Publication-Quality Matplotlib Styles

 `pubstyle` is a Python package providing a simple way to apply professional, publication-quality styles to your Matplotlib plots.
 It offers a clean default style and an easy way to enable LaTeX rendering for superior mathematical typesetting.